-In May 2022, Christian Berst will co-direct, with Raphaël Koenig, the Cerisy colloquium devoted to art brut.
+In May 2022, Christian Berst co-directed, with Raphaël Koenig, the Cerisy colloquium devoted to art brut.

 Daniel & Carmen Klein

 To those who have helped us become what we are

 Milarepa Bacot, Hélène Barré, Sarah et Jean-Claude Berny, Yoann Blot, Camille Boury, Aurélie Capdevielle, Emilie Champenois, Géraldine Clerc, Amélie Danchin, Émilie Deroo, Olga Escoffier, Aurélien Farina, Coralie Goyard, Benedetta Grazioli, Hortense Hinsinger, Phillip March Jones, Alix de Laminne de Bex, Antoine Langé, Elsie Le Couguic, Eléonore Llorens, Aïwen Lu, Philipp March Jones, Caterina Nizzoli, Fanny Rojat, Sophie Roudier, Chiara Sartor, Simon Seguier, Nadine Servant, Marie Tanguy, Margaux Voillat, Rong Zheng, Selma Khallaf, Sophie Bonnet, Jeanne Rouxhet, Alice Pepey.